 - The small zoo is primitive

-- The Children’s library is open daily apart from weekends from 9 a.m. until 2 p.m. but closed on public holidays.
+- The Children’s Library is open daily apart from weekends from 9 a.m. until 2 p.m. but closed on public holidays.
 Fairy-tale narration (in Greek) from October until June

 - Most books in the Children’s library are in Greek, there are a few foreign books

-- There is no supervision Children’s library.
-You need to stay with your (younger) kids
+- There is no supervision at the Children’s library.
+You need to stay with your kids

 - Free entrance from early in the morning until sunset

-- Rent baby & toddler equipment such as car seats, strollers and baby carriers through the new Greek family service provider Baby Traveller
+- Rent baby & toddler equipment such as car seats, strollers and baby carriers through Baby Traveller, the new family service provider in Greece

 Kids will love

-- The “kri kri” (type of Greek goat) in the small zoo
+- The Greek kri-kri goat in the zoo

 Parents will love